 Rise has numerous “funding streams” which support our administrative, program, labor/production, and transportation services.
 The major portion of our income is generated from program service fees, followed by contract labor and production subcontract sales.
 Rise receives some time-limited grants from federal, state, and county entities to support specific program services and special projects.
 A smaller portion of our income is also generated through donations, special fundraising events, United Way contributions, and gifts from private foundations and individuals.
-Our operating budget for 2017 is $27.1 million.
+Our operating budget for 2021 is $26.9 million.

 CARF accreditation gives consumers and funders confidence that an independent monitoring system is in place.
 The community can be assured of Rise’s accountability and high-quality program and services.
 Read more about Rise’s CARF accreditation.